burger

 That’s where these 7 copywriting hacks come in.

-They’ll help you turn your sales outreach from something ordinary to truly extraordinary.
+They’ll help you turn your B2B sales copy from something ordinary to truly extraordinary.

 Hack 1: Use concrete phrases

-According to Richard Shotton, when you use more specific and concrete language, you see growth in customer satisfaction and memory recollection.
+According to Richard Shotton, when you use more specific and concrete language instead of abstract, you see growth in customer satisfaction and memory recollection.

 In a 2021 study, Shotton and his colleagues proved that people remember concrete statements better than abstract phrases.